statichunt/statichunt/content/sponsors/become-a-sponsor.md

 draft: false
 ---

 **Statichunt is now open to sponsorship opportunities!**

 Statichunt is the largest and fastest-growing JAMStack themes and resources directory.

 You can support and involved with this project by becoming a sponsor.
 Please read on to see the available sponsorship options.

 ## Numbers

 - Visitors in May on Statichunt → 3,140

-- Page views in April on Statichunt →  20,464
+- Page views in May on Statichunt → 20,464

 - Number of JAMStack Themes → 380+

 - Number of Tools → 100+

 ## Audience

 The audience is hundreds of web designers, developers, and business owners who are interested in creating JAMStack websites, applications, themes and tools.